mpaldridge/mpaldridge.github.io/_posts/2024-06-30-crossover.md

 What has happened to the crossover age?
 Nothing!
 It's stayed at 50.
 Age has become much more important as a vote predictor, but the crossover age has not budged a single year.

 So what could affect the crossover age?
 Well, suppose that the Red party becomes more popular.
 Not more popular with any particular age group -- just uniformly more popular over the whole age range.
-In otherwords, the lines don't change steepness; just the red line moves up and the blue line moves down.
+In other words, the lines don't change steepness; just the red line moves up and the blue line moves down.
 What happens now?

 ![](../assets/img/cross3-1.png)